 Type 1: Main Point, Perspective, and Author Attitude

-On the SAT, very rarely do you get asked questions about the main point that are worded in as straightforward a manner as these questions:
+On the SAT, you'll rarely get asked questions about the main point of a passage outright like this:

 "The main idea of the passage is that the author..."

-- “The author’s attitude toward the video game Portal is best described as...”
+- "The author's attitude toward narrative structure is best described as one of..."

 Type 2: Primary Purpose

-“The primary/main purpose of the passage/paragraph/X paragraphs is to…”
+"The primary/main purpose of the passage(s)/paragraph/X paragraphs is to…"

 On occasion, there's a little variation in the wording:

-The answer to primary purpose questions will almost always be in the form “verb a noun.”
-Sometimes questions with "verb a noun" answer choices are function questions instead of big picture questions; which type of question it is depends on the answer choices.
-More specific answer choices that include information about WHAT the point of the paragraph is indicate a big picture question, while vaguer answer choices point to questions asking about the paragraph's function (what does the paragraph DO).
+Sometimes questions asking about purpose are function questions, rather than big picture questions; which type of question it is depends on the answer choices.
+More specific answer choices that include information about what the point of the paragraph is indicate a big picture question, while vaguer answer choices point to questions asking about the paragraph's function (what does the paragraph do).

 Type 3: Rhetorical Strategy

-Rhetorical strategy questions are more common with, but not limited to, questions about paired passages.
-Rather than asking WHY something happens in the passage (an inference question), these questions ask HOW something happens/happened in the passage(s).
+Rhetorical strategy questions are more commonly asked about, but not limited to, paired passages.
+Rather than asking why something happens in the passage (an inference question), these questions ask how something happens/happened in the passage(s).

 Here are some examples of questions you might be asked that fall into the rhetorical strategy category:

-- “Which statement best describes a significant difference between the two passages?”
+- "Which choice identifies a central tension between the two passages?